Performance-Driven QUBO for Recommender Systems on Quantum Annealers: EXPERIMENT

 \subsubsection{Datasets:}

-We utilized two datasets, \textbf{150ICM} and \textbf{500ICM}, provided by CLEF 2024's QuantumCLEF Lab\footnote{https://clef2024.imag.fr/index.php?page=Pages/lab\_pages/qclef.html}, which focuses on benchmarking quantum annealing for information retrieval and recommender systems.
-The \textbf{150ICM} dataset comprises 1,881 users, 5,000 items, and 64,890 interactions, with 150 sparse features per item.
-The \textbf{500ICM} dataset contains 1,889 users, 7,000 items, and 68,062 interactions, featuring 500 sparse features per item.
-The sparsity of the features is 88.62\% for 150ICM and 93.39\% for 500ICM.
+We utilized two datasets, \textbf{150\_ICM } and \textbf{500\_ICM}, provided by CLEF 2024’s QuantumCLEF Lab\footnote{https://qclef.dei.unipd.it/clef2024-lab}, which focuses on benchmarking quantum annealing for information retrieval and recommender systems.
+The 150\_ICM dataset contains 150 sparse features for each item, while the 500\_ICM dataset contains 500 sparse features for each item.
+Both datasets are derived from real-world user–item interaction data as described in~\cite{pasin2024overview, niu2024cruise}.
+In addition to the QuantumCLEF datasets, we further evaluate PDQUBO on two large-scale industrial recommendation datasets (KuaiRec~\cite{gao2022kuairec} and KuaiRand~\cite{gao2022kuairand}) under a fully retrained setting, as detailed in Sec.~\ref{sec:retrain_eval}.

 Followed by~\cite{ferrari2022towards}, an 80:20 split is applied to the data to construct the training and test sets.
 The training set is further divided using another 80:20 split, where 80\% is used to train our PDQUBO model, and the remaining 20\% is reserved for validation purposes.
 The final results are evaluated on the test set, with all reported metrics representing the average of 5 runs with random initialization.